ilastik/ilastik.github.io/documentation/objects/objects.md

 As the name suggests, the object classification workflow aims to classify full *objects*, based on object-level features and user annotations.
 An *object* in this context is a set of pixels that belong to the same instance.
-Object classification requires a second input besides the usual raw image data: an image that indicates for pixels whether they belong to an object or not, i.e. object predictions or a binary segmentation.
+Object classification requires a second input besides the usual raw image data: an image that indicates for pixels whether they belong to an object or not, i.e. pixel predictions, a segmentation or a label image.
 This can be obtained e.g. using the [Pixel Classification Workflow].
 The workflow exists in two variants to handle different types for the second input: